Russian Names

 Mikhail Михаил m Russian, Belarusian, Bulgarian

 Russian and Belarusian form of Michael, and an alternate transcription of Bulgarian Михаил (see Mihail).
 This was the name of two Russian tsars.
-Other notable bearers include the poet Mikhail Lermontov (1814-1841) and the Soviet leader Mikhail Gorbachev (1931-2022).
+Other notable bearers include the Russian poet Mikhail Lermontov (1814-1841), the Soviet leader Mikhail Gorbachev (1931-2022), and the Latvian-Russian-American dancer Mikhail Baryshnikov (1948-).

-From the Slavic element milu meaning "gracious, dear", originally a short form of names that began with that element.
-A city in Italy bears this name, though it originates from a different source.
+From the Slavic element milŭ meaning "gracious, dear", originally a short form of names containing that element.

-Milana Милана f Russian, Serbian, Croatian, Belarusian, Ukrainian
+Milana Милана f Serbian, Croatian, Russian, Belarusian, Ukrainian

 Feminine form of Milan.